-In addition to the equity purchase agreements governing the major aspects of the legal and financial relationships between us and the partners with whom we work to operate our Dealerships staring in 2018, we have also entered into a series of ancillary agreements, which are generally designed for compliance with PRC laws and regulations and for value-added tax optimization purposes.
-Revenue for 2018 and 2019 was primarily generated from transactions under these ancillary agreements and we expect future revenue from automobile sales to be primarily generated from transactions under these ancillary agreements.
+In addition to the equity purchase agreements governing the major aspects of the legal and financial relationships between us and the partners with whom we work to operate our Dealerships starting in 2018, we have also entered into a series of ancillary agreements, which are generally designed for the compliance with PRC laws and regulations and for value-added tax optimization purposes.
+Revenue for 2018, 2019 and 2020 was primarily generated from transactions under these ancillary agreements and we expect future revenue from automobile sales to be primarily generated from transactions under these ancillary agreements.
 Prior to 2018, our used car purchase and sale agreements generally resulted in Shanghai Jieying being considered as the legal owner of such vehicles, including while they were held in inventory.

-The following is a summary of the typical key terms of the ancillary agreements we enter into in connection with our auto sales operations since 2018.
-We may depart from these terms from time to time based on local conditions, counterparty demands, tax or regulatory considerations or other reasons.
+The following is a summary of the typical key terms of the ancillary agreements which we entered into in connection with our auto sales operations since 2018.
+We may depart from these terms from time to time based on local conditions, counterparty's demands, tax or regulatory considerations or other reasons.